Is it enough to just cc people into emails and hold a few meetings so everyone is informed about progress? Short answer: no.

 The law also requires you to actively help each other to deliver the project, as well as not getting in each other’s way.
 You also need to keep people informed without bombarding their inbox with everything.

-At 500 Words, we strive to create a collaborative relationship between the parties from the very start, with simple, digital trust-based contracts.
+At 500 Words, we strive to create a collaborative relationship between the parties from the very start, with simple, digital trust-enhancing contracts.

 Cases: Barque Quilpue Ltd v Brown 2 KB 264 (EWCA); Merton LBC v Leach 32 BLR 51; Airscape Ltd v Heaslon Properties Ltd IEHC 82; J & J Fee Ltd v Express Lift Co Ltd 34 Con LR 147; Scottish Power plc v Kværner Construction (Regions) Ltd SLT 721(CSOH)